ChainAgnostic/CAIPs/CAIPs/caip-275.md

 ```

 Using this configuration, the application should provide the QR code and [Wallet Connect][] URI for the user to connect with his wallet from any place.
-Such configuration can be useful when the user has their wallet in their mobile device and also on another platform such as a web wallet or desktop application that can receive the QR code or [Wallet Connect][] URI in any way, and they want to decide which one to use at connection time.
+Such configuration can be useful when the user has their wallet in their mobile device or on another platform, such as a web wallet or desktop application that can receive the [EIP-1328] URI and present it to the end-user as a "[Wallet Connect]"-style QR code or otherwise get informed consent from the user to make the relay connection; this has the added benefit of allowing a manual choice among multiple wallets at connection time.

 This configuration should never be skipped as it does not impose any platform and requires the user action of connecting from the wallet making this a great last case in the `authFlows` array and behaving as the default when no other authentication flow is useful.
-The only requirement for this configuration to work is that the application supports [Wallet Connect][].
+The only requirement for this configuration to work is that the application supports [ERC-1328]-conformant relay connections such as [Wallet Connect][].

 ## Self-hosting authentication flows

 In case the user does not trust any authentication flow provider to store their info, they can easily host it themselves using a public serverless function and saving its URL in the ENS `authenticator` record.
+The requirements for the serverless functions are:
+- Being accessible from the internet.
+- Being able to return the authentication flows JSON object when requested.
+- Provide the user with a way to update the authentication flows in case they want to change them.
+- Be able to handle the user's domain name as a parameter to return the correct authentication flows when that changes it.

+The user can use any service that provides serverless functions, such as Vercel, AWS Lambda, Google Cloud Functions, etc.
+When this is done for personal reasons, the user should be aware that the serverless function will be public and anyone can access it.
+Therefore, it is recommended to use a service that provides, at least, rate limiting to avoid abuse.

 ## Direct authentication flows resolution